pragatipandey-tech/Ai-Resume-Analyzer/README.md

 # 📬 Contact

-If you like this project, consider giving it a ⭐ on GitHub.
+If you like this project, consider giving it a star⭐ on GitHub.

 Feel free to contribute or suggest improvements.